Wagner leader calls for rebellion against Russian defense chief, Kremlin orders his arrest

-KYIV, Ukraine (AP) — The owner of the Wagner private military contractor escalated his direct challenge to the Kremlin on Friday, calling for an armed rebellion aimed at ousting Russia’s defense minister.
-The security services reacted immediately by opening a criminal investigation into Yevgeny Prigozhin.
+The owner of the Wagner private military contractor escalated his direct challenge to the Kremlin on Friday, calling for an armed rebellion aimed at ousting Russia’s defense minister.
+The security services reacted immediately by opening a criminal investigation into Yevgeny Prigozhin and calling for his arrest.

 Prigozhin posted a series of angry video and audio recordings in which he accused Defense Minister Sergei Shoigu of ordering a rocket strike Friday on Wagner's field camps in Ukraine, where his troops are fighting on behalf of Russia.